-The iron and steel and textile industry are the older industries while information technology is an emerging industry.
+The iron steel and textile industries are the older industries while information technology is an emerging industry.

 Iron and Steel Industry

-Like other industries iron and steel industry too comprises various inputs, processes and outputs.
-The inputs for the industry include raw materials such as iron ore, coal and limestone, along with labour, capital, site and other infrastructure.
+Like other industries iron and steel industry comprises various inputs, processes, and outputs.
+The inputs for the industry include raw materials such as iron ore, coal, and limestone, along with labor, capital, site, and other infrastructure.
 The process of converting iron ore into steel involves many stages.
 The raw material is put in the blast furnace where it undergoes smelting.
 It is then refined.
 The output obtained is steel which may be used by other industries as raw material.

 Changes in locations: Before 1800 A.D. iron and steel industry was located where raw materials, power supply and running water were easily available.
 Later the ideal location for the industry was near coal fields and close to canals and railways.
 After 1950, iron and steel industry began to be located on large areas of flat land near sea ports.
 This is because by this time steel works had become very large and iron ore had to be imported from overseas.

 Locations in India: In India, iron and steel industry has developed taking advantage of raw materials, cheap labour, transport and market.
 All the important steel producing centres such as Bhilai, Durgapur, Burnpur, Jamshedpur, Rourkela, Bokaro are situated in a region that spreads over four states — West Bengal, Jharkhand, Odisha and Chhattisgarh.
 Bhadravati and Vijay Nagar in Karnataka, Vishakhapatnam in Andhra Pradesh, Salem in Tamil Nadu are other important steel centres utilising local resources.
 India’s steel production increased from one million tonne in 1947 to 30 million tonnes in 2002.